IMMEX Program 101: A Beginner's Guide to Manufacturing in Mexico

 Benefits of the IMMEX Program

-Additionally, the IMMEX program provides a VAT exemption on imported goods and equipment.
+The IMMEX program offers several benefits to foreign companies manufacturing in Mexico.
+One of the primary advantages is the ability to import raw materials and equipment into Mexico duty-free.
 This exemption helps to reduce the overall cost of manufacturing and increases profit margins for participating companies.
 By eliminating the burden of VAT on imports, businesses can allocate their resources more effectively and invest in other areas of their operations.

 Another benefit of the IMMEX program is the opportunity for companies to benefit from a reduced corporate tax rate.
 By participating in the program, businesses can access a lower tax rate, leading to substantial tax savings.
 This allows companies to allocate their financial resources more efficiently, reinvest in their operations, and further expand their presence in the Mexican market.